dipree/github-markdown/README.md

 ```

 ### Task Lists
-Add a dash followed by a space, then brackets ==with a space in between==, then another space and your content for each task.
+Add a dash followed by a space, then brackets **with a space in between**, then another space and your content for each task.

 - [ ] Unfinished task list item
 - [x] Finished task list item